awshktsa/AWSTPEWorkshop-20200320-Lambda-with-Pandas/README.md

 pytz==2018.7
 </pre></code>

 ### b.
-Create and run script to prepare required resources
+Create a script to run and prepare required resources
 Next, create an script called **prepare_layer_packages.sh**  with **File > New File** File in navigation bar.

 <pre><code>#!/bin/bash